-Moving the control lever 32° from N (neutral) selects the gear, and further movement increases engine speed.
+Moving the control lever 30° from N (neutral) selects the gear, and further movement increases engine speed.

 The control lever automatically locks itself in the N (neutral) position.
-To move the lever out of the N (neutral) position, you must squeeze the neutral release lever on the underside of the lever handle
+To move the lever out of the N (neutral) position, you must squeeze the neutral release lever on the underside of the lever handle.

-A friction adjuster adjusts the operating resistance of the control lever(s).
+A friction adjuster near the base of the control lever(s) adjusts the operating resistance of the control lever(s).
 Refer to p.
-51.
+49.